Live Your Life (T.I. song)

-"Live Your Life" is a song by American rapper T.I., featuring Bajan singer Rihanna, from T.I.'s sixth studio album, Paper Trail (2008).
-It was released as the seventh single from the album on September 16, 2008.
+"Live Your Life" is a song by the American rapper T.I., featuring the Barbadian singer Rihanna, from T.I.'s sixth album, Paper Trail (2008).
+It was released as the seventh single from the album on September 26, 2008.
 The song's lyrics speak of T.I.'s rise to fame and optimism of the future.
-It also gives dedication to the American troops fighting in Iraq.
+It also honors the American troops fighting in Iraq.
 The song both samples and interpolates the 2003 song "Dragostea din tei" by O-Zone.

 Despite mixed reviews from music critics, "Live Your Life" was a commercial success worldwide.
-In the United States, the song topped the Billboard Hot 100, marking T.I.'s third number-one single, and Rihanna's fifth.
-The song also attained top ten placements in twelve other countries, reaching the top five in Australia, Canada, the Netherlands, New Zealand and the United Kingdom.
-Furthermore, "Live Your Life" topped the US Mainstream Top 40 and Rap Songs charts and reached number two on the Hot R&B/Hip-Hop Songs chart.
+In the United States, the song topped the Billboard Hot 100, marking T.I.'s third number 1 single, and Rihanna's fifth.
+The song also attained Top 10 placements in twelve other countries, reaching the top five in Australia, Canada, the Netherlands, New Zealand and the United Kingdom.
+Furthermore, "Live Your Life" topped the US Mainstream Top 40 and Rap Songs charts and reached number 2 on the Hot R&B/Hip-Hop Songs chart.
 The song was T.I.'s highest charting and most successful single worldwide until "Blurred Lines" in 2013.

 The song's accompanying music video, directed by Anthony Mandler, depicts a story of T.I.'s rise to fame in a narrated form, featuring Rihanna performing in a dressing room and bar.
 The duo performed "Live Your Life" at the 2008 MTV Video Music Awards.
-The song is featured in the 2009 film The Hangover as well as the trailer, the 2015 film Daddy's Home and in the 2021 film The Mitchells vs. the Machines.